palaa159/Docs/OpenBCI Software/04-OpenBCI_Cyton_SDK.md

 #Firmware v3.0.0 New Commands

-Supporting all v1.0.0 and v2.0.0, the v3.0.0 firmware extends the OpenBCI system to allow for a variable sample rate.
+Supporting all v1.0.0 and v2.0.0, the v3.0.0 firmware extends the OpenBCI system to allow for a variable sample rate and analog or digital input readings!

 ### Sample Rate
 **~(COMMAND)**